JunjieLeiCoe/causal_inferences_s2020/session3/Problem Set #3.md

 output:

-the statistical power of the non-blocking design =  $0.0574$
+the statistical power of the non-blocking design + regression=  $0.2772$

 ```python
 B = 5000